wmde/Serialization/README.md

 ### Utilities

-A DispatchingSerializer and a DispatcingDeserializer are two generally usable implementations of the interfaces that are included in this library.
+A DispatchingSerializer and a DispatchingDeserializer are two generally usable implementations of the interfaces that are included in this library.
 They both do the same thing: contain a list of (de)serializers and dispatch calls to the (de)serialize method to the appropriate one.
 This allows for bundling multiple (de)serializers together and enables handling of nested